-DBRS conducted an operational review of CaixaBank S.A.'s SME operations in November 2017 in London via an email update.
-DBRS had also visited the bank's office in May 2017.
+DBRS conducted an operational review of CaixaBank S.A.'s SME operations in September 2018 in London via an email update.
+DBRS had visited the banks office's in May 2017 also.
 DBRS considers the originations and servicing practices of CaixaBank to be consistent with those observed among other Spanish SME lenders.

-CaixaBank was founded in 2011 from the reorganisation of Fundación Bancaria Caixa d'Estalvis i Pensions de Barcelona (formerly Caja de Ahorros y Pensiones de Barcelona).
+CaixaBank was founded in 2011 from the reorganisation of Fundacion Bancaria Caixa d'Estalvis y Pensions de Barcelona, "la Caixa" (formerly Caja de Ahorros y Pensiones de Barcelona).
 The banking assets and liabilities of the La Caixa group were transferred to Criteria Caixa Corp S.A., a listed investment vehicle that was in turn transformed into a bank and renamed CaixaBank.
-Simultaneously, various other Criteria Caixa Corp non-banking assets were spun off to create Criteria Caixa (Criteria), a holding company wholly owned by La Caixa.
-Criteria is a 40% shareholder of CaixaBank as at end-February 2017.
+Simultaneously, various other non-banking assets of Criteria Caixa Corp were spun off to create Criteria Caixa (Criteria), a holding company wholly owned by La Caixa.
+Criteria is a 40% shareholder of Caixabank as at end-August 2018.

-CaixaBank is Spain's third-largest banking group by total assets and is a commercial bank in Spain that provides universal banking services to individuals, SMEs and corporates.
-It is headquartered in Barcelona and has a nationwide footprint focusing on retail banking and insurance.
-At end September -2017, CaixaBank had over 14 million customers, a network of 4,700 retail branches branches and market shares for loans and deposits of 15.8% and 14.2%, respectively.
+CaixaBank is Spain's third largest banking group by total assets and is a commercial bank in Spain that provides universal banking services to individuals, SMEs and corporates.
+It is headquartered in Valencia and has a nationwide footprint focusing on retail banking and insurance.
+At end September-2018, Caixabank had 13.8m customers, a network of 4,681 branches and market shares for loans and deposits of 15.8% and 15.4% respectively

-CaixaBank has a long track record of domestic banking integrations, acquiring five different banks in Spain since 2010 for a total volume of approximately EUR 122 billion.
-Its major banking acquisitions were Banca Cívica (EUR 72 billion), Banco de Valencia (EUR 21 billion) and Barclays Bank SAU (Barclays Spain, EUR 22 billion).
+CaixaBank has a long track record of domestic banking integrations as it has acquired five different banks in Spain since 2010 for a total volume of approximately EUR122bn.
+The major banking acquisitions were Banca Cívica (EUR72bn), Banco de Valencia (EUR21bn) and Barclays Bank SAU (Barclays Spain, EUR22bn).

-With effect from February 2017, CaixaBank holds an 84.5% economic and voting rights shareholding of Banco BPI (BPI).
+With effect from July 2018, CaixaBank holds a 94.6% economic and voting rights shareholding of Banco BPI (BPI).
 CaixaBank has been a shareholder of BPI since 1995.
-BPI is the fifth-largest banking group in Portugal by total assets and its loans and deposits account for approximately 10% of the aggregated CaixaBank and BPI balance sheet.
-In addition, CaixaBank maintains, in Spetember 2017, further interests of 5.00% in Telefónica, 9.64% in Repsol, and 9.92% in Erste Group.
+BPI is the 5th largest banking group in Portugal by total assets and its loans and deposits account for approximately 10% of the aggregated CaixaBank and BPI balance sheet.
+In addition, CaixaBank maintains further interests of 5% in Telefonica, 4.59% in Repsol, and 9.92% in Erste Group.

-DBRS confirmed CaixaBank's long-term debt rating at A (low) with a Stable trend in July 2017.
+CaixaBank's long-term debt rating was upgraded by DBRS to 'A' from 'A (low)' in April 2018.